 This course focuses on developing multicultural awareness and competency as it relates to counseling diverse populations with addictive disorders.
 This course provides students with an overview of a given culture (history, geographic origin, identity, beliefs, norms, support systems, barriers to successful treatment, etc.) as it relates to the addiction counseling process.
 This course provides an overview of the counseling skills and techniques necessary to interact with a variety of cultural backgrounds in the addiction field.
 Emphasis will be placed on the unique treatment needs of individuals from diverse populations and the implementation of consultation and referral when necessary.
 Additional focus for this course will be placed on qualitative research of culture and education of diverse client specific needs.
 Cultural backgrounds included in this course include but are not limited to: Gender, Sexual Orientation, SES, Disability, Adolescents, Elderly, Race - European, Hispanic, Latino, Asian, African, and Native American.
-(Prerequisites: None).
-(3 C/3 lect, 0 lab).
+(Prerequisites: ENGL 1117).
+(3 C).

-HS 1765 Addictions Counseling Theory and Practice
+HS 1765 Credits Addictions Counseling Theory and Practice

 This course provides students with an overview of a wide variety of individual, group, crisis, relapse, spiritual, and family addiction counseling theories, interventions, strategies, techniques, and skills.
-Additional focus in this class will be on identifying community resources, treatment planning, assessment, goal setting, diagnosis, case management, and patient/client education.
-Finely, this course provides students with the opportunity to practice these theories, interventions, strategies, techniques, and skills in class simulated role plays.
-(Prerequisites: None).
-(3 C/3 hours every other week plus out of class work).
+Additional focus in this class will be on identifying community resources, treatment planning, assessment, goal setting, diagnosis, case management, and patient/ client education.
+This course provides students with the opportunity to practice these theories, interventions, strategies, techniques, and skills in class simulated role plays.
+(Prerequisites: ENGL 1117).
+(3 C).

-HS 1770 Alcohol and Drug Counseling Practicum I
+HS 1770 Credits Alcohol and Drug Counseling Practicum I

 This course consists of classroom preparation necessary to interview and obtain an 880-hour alcohol and drug counseling practicum that is supervised by a licensed alcohol and drug counselor in a clinical setting.
 The practicum course requires some demonstration of competence in the 12 core functions of alcohol and drug counseling.
 The weekly classroom seminar will address the transfer of academic coursework into clinical practice.
 During the weekly seminal discussions students will discuss ethical and professional considerations, boundary setting, interpersonal conflicts, engagement in the therapeutic process, etc. Furthermore, students shared with one another their practicum experiences, challenges, areas for improvement, strengths, areas of professional growth, and review progress in addressing the twelve core functions.
 Students in practicum I will complete a minimum of 440 hours of supervised addiction counseling practices under a LADC or other qualified professional.
-(Prerequisites: None).
+(Prerequisites: ENGL 1117, HLTH 1132 (grade of B or higher), HS 1710 (grade of B or higher), HS 1720, HS 1730, HS 1740, HS 1765; Admission to RCTC ADC program).
 (3 C).

-HS 1780 Alcohol and Drug Counseling Practicum II
+HS 1780 Credits Alcohol and Drug Counseling Practicum II

 This course consists of classroom preparation necessary to interview and obtain an 880-hour alcohol and drug counseling practicum that is supervised by a licensed alcohol and drug counselor in a clinical setting.
 The practicum course requires some demonstration of competence in the 12 core functions of alcohol and drug counseling.
 The weekly classroom seminar will address the transfer of academic coursework into clinical practice.
 During the weekly seminal discussions students will discuss ethical and professional considerations, boundary setting, interpersonal conflicts, engagement in the therapeutic process, etc. Furthermore, students shared with one another their practicum experiences, challenges, areas for improvement, strengths, areas of professional growth, and review progress in addressing the twelve core functions.
 Students in practicum II will complete a minimum of 440 hours of supervised addiction counseling practices under a LADC or other qualified professional.
-(Prerequisites: None).
+(Prerequisites: ENGL 1117, HLTH 1132 (grade of B or higher), HS 1710 (grade of B or higher), HS 1720, HS 1730, HS 1740, HS 1760; HS 1760; HS 1770; Admission to RCTC ADC program).
 (3 C).